Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Lead Paint Chip & Bulk Material Analysis

 Laboratory acid digestion (EPA Method 3050B / SW-846) with ICP-MS quantification.
 Percent lead by weight for OSHA 1910.1025 / 1926.62 paint classification and renovation work planning.
-TCLP (EPA Method 1311) for RCRA D008 hazardous waste determination of blast media, paint chips, and demolition debris from our industrial lead testing lab.
+TCLP (EPA Method 1311) for RCRA D008 hazardous waste determination of blast media, paint chips, and demolition debris.

 Under OSHA 1910.1025 and 1926.62, a coating is classified as lead-based paint if it contains 0.5% lead by weight (5,000 ppm) — this threshold determines whether the OSHA lead standard applies to any work that disturbs the coating.
 Under EPA/HUD standards for pre-1978 housing, lead-based paint is defined at 1.0 mg/cm² by XRF or 0.5% by weight.

-AGT Labs analyzes paint chip and bulk samples by EPA Method 3050B acid digestion with ICP-MS quantification, reporting both percent lead by weight and parts per million (ppm).
-Results from our industrial lead testing lab determine the applicable regulatory framework for renovation, abatement, demolition, or maintenance work.
+AGT Labs analyzes paint chip and bulk samples by EPA Method 3050B acid digestion with ICP-MS quantification, reporting both percent lead by weight and ppm.
+Results determine the applicable regulatory framework for renovation, abatement, demolition, or maintenance work.

 - Paint chip collection — representative samples from each painted substrate type